 For a great contemporary kitchen, rich wood finishes, high tech appliances and luxury gloss is the look you need to aim for.
-Floor to ceiling cupboards give you plenty of storage space, leaving the worktops uncluttered and wraparound surfaces that link the sink, worktop and splashback look great too.
+Floor to ceiling cupboards give you plenty of storage space, leaving the worktops uncluttered and wraparound surfaces that link the sink, worktop and backsplash look great too.

 A transitional kitchen will have elements of contemporary and traditional design.
 A transitional kitchen is eclectic and combines man-made and natural materials, textures and finishes.
 A mission style kitchen might be made transitional by adding bamboo flooring.
 This is one of the more interesting blends of different kitchen styles.

 A Tuscan kitchen might be made transitional by using steel appliances or having some high tech lighting.
-You could have a cherry style kitchen with contrasting paint colours.
+You could have a cherry style kitchen with contrasting paint colors.
 The sky is the limit with transitional kitchens.
 Transitional fixtures and mouldings are not elaborate but should have some degree of ornamentation.

 A traditional kitchen has an elegant and formal look like the European and American homes of the 18th to the early 20th centuries.
 Features in a traditional kitchen might include natural materials like stone or wood, antique appliances and fixtures, raised panel cabinet door styles, rope and crown molding, corbels and fluting and cabinets in mahogany, cherry or walnut.

 How to Design Your Dream Kitchen Book, on Amazon